 Dentists treat diseases and deformities of the teeth and other parts of the mouth.
 They strive to help a patient maintain overall oral health.
 Some specialize in oral surgery, orthodontics or endodontics.

 - The University of Tennessee Health Sciences Center (UTHSC) College of Dentistry

 - Meharry Medical College School of Dentistry

 - The University of Alabama at Birmingham School of Dentistry

-A book, Dental Admissions Requirements, is available in the Biological and Environmental Sciences Department and lists requirements for all dental schools in the United States and Canada.
+A book, Dental Admissions Requirements, is available in the Biology, Geology and Environmental Sciences Department and lists requirements for all dental schools in the United States and Canada.
 Pre-dental students follow a program that is very similar to that of the pre-medical students.

 Basic requirements for dental school consist of: